fe-data/fe-docs/docs/getting-started/settings.rst

 Miscellaneous settings
 ----------------------
 **Custom order statuses**
    A list of custom statutes separated by a comma.
 The length of a single status should be 32 characters or less.
 You can use the custom status fields in the contextmenu of the order-table.
    Fi. use it as reminder for calling back a customer after an earlier call.
 For example, the field could be filled with ``callback,call finished``.
    You can then easily find the actions by sorting on this field in the order table.

    But you can also use it if you occasionally want to sell a book or whatever.
 Then use, for example, the statuses ``processing, shipped``.
    You can then send the customer an email update with the custom filter :doc:`fast_events_custom_status <../hooks/custom_status>` if the status has changed.
    A simple solution if you do this occasionally, but if it is more structural then a solution like `WooCommerce <https://wordpress.org/plugins/woocommerce/>`_ is recommended.
-**Load CSS/JS from CDN**
-   *Fast Events* relies on a number of Javascript packages for its Admin menu's, which are standard loaded from your WordPress server.
-If you check this entry, the packages will be loaded from a CDN (Cloudflare).